 In Displayr:

-- Select the new variable you created from the Data Sets tree
+- Select the new variable you created from the Data Sources tree.

-- In Object Inspector, select Inputs > Automatically Combine Categories > Output geographic type menu,
+- In Object Inspector, update Data > Output geographic type.

 How to apply this QScript